felipeek/basic-engine/README.md

 # basic-engine

-A very simple graphics engine written in C. It can be extended to be used in graphics projects.
+A very simple graphics engine written in C++ (but almost C-compatible; C++ used to ease integration with imgui).
+It can be extended to be used in graphics projects.

 ## Building